 To a limited degree, the Company sells product directly to OEMs.
-Although the Company does not have any employee whose primary responsibility is direct sales, it may consider this in the future.
 The Company recognizes that, to gain access to certain large OEM accounts, it may have to deal directly with customers in the areas of sales and support.

 The Company provides end users with technical information through its website and catalogues, including all information necessary to specify and obtain the Company's products.
 The Company believes this approach helps stimulate demand for the Company's products.
 The Company's website is comprehensive and easy to use with product information available 24 hours a day, seven days a week around the world, in multiple languages.